-It is a good idea to keep track of your symptoms, by taking note of the type of symptoms and their intensity.
-This written information can be very helpful to both you and your doctor in tracking your medical condition.
+It is a good idea to keep track of your symptoms, by taking note of the types of symptoms and their intensity.
+This information can be very helpful to both you and your doctor in tracking your medical condition.

 Over time, it's often difficult to remember what symptoms you've had during the last week or month.
 Take time at the end of each day or each week to reflect back on the symptoms you've had.
 You can use a calendar to track your symptoms.
 Simply record the date and the symptom you're feeling.
 Also make sure to record your medical appointments and tests, so that you can see possible trends.

 Rate Your Symptoms and Side Effects